turingschool-projects/kwk-level3-swift/sessions/storyboard_slides.markdown

 # StoryBoards

-^ Here is a repo an example of a UI you can create - I tried re-create a simplified version of Spotify's Podcast play screen.
+^ [Here is a repo with an example of a UI you can create](https://github.com/turingschool-projects/storyboard-sample/tree/master) - I tried re-create a simplified version of Spotify's Podcast play screen.
 This is definitely something you want to do several times in your prep - practicing where you will stop, show them things they might get tripped up on, etc.

 ---